ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

 Beyond the `Related Work`_, there is wiggle room within this proposal for alternatives.

-A. Drop specification point (7) making implicit modules for each type declaration.
-It's not required by the rest of the proposal.
-I like it, though.
-Removing this part would make ``-XLocalModules`` fully conservative with respect to today's Haskell.

-B. Drop the possibility of the ``import`` keyword in the ``module`` import item.
-Users can always just write one more ``import module`` statement to unqualify the module's contents.
-Yet, to me, it just seems more ergonomic to get to the chase right away here.

-C. Drop point (8) allowing extension of existing local modules.
-That was added so that definitions could be mixed in with, e.g., constructors of an implicit local module surrounding a type declaration.
-But it also seems like a nice way of flexibly mixing modules together.
-It's an inessential feature.
-Without it: if there exist any identifiers ``M.``\ *identifier* in scope, then declaring a local module named ``M`` is an error.

-D. This proposal does not allow the export of a qualified local module such that importers get the identifiers unqualified.
+A. This proposal does not allow the export of a qualified local module such that importers get the identifiers unqualified.
 We could imagine a new export item ``import module M`` that exports all identifiers in scope with a ``M.`` prefix unqualified.
 I don't find this feature necessary, but it would fit with the